 From covert webcam access to random screenshot monitoring, these products are capable of recording almost everything an employee does on their computer.

-The rapid increase of these invasive programmes risks setting new standards of workplace surveillance and dramatically undermining employees’ right to privacy.
+The rapid increase of these invasive programs risks setting new standards of workplace surveillance and dramatically undermining employees’ right to privacy.

-While data from March shows a slight increase in demand, 7% over the full month, it wasn’t until April that the impact of lockdown measures had fully taken effect.
-In response, demand for employee monitoring tools surged by 87% and remained 71% above the pre-pandemic average in May.
+While data from March 2020 shows a slight increase in demand, 7% over the full month, it wasn’t until April that the impact of lockdown measures had fully taken effect.
+In response, demand for employee monitoring tools surged by 87% in April then remained 71% above the pre-pandemic average the following month, in May.